shijbian/INFO550_FinalProject/README.md

 $ git clone git@github.com:shijbian/INFO550_FinalProject.git
 ```

-**You can skip this step: I do not think you need to download the repo to your local directory in order to run the docker image**
+**Note:** You can skip step 1: I do not think you need to download the repo to your local directory in order to run the docker image.

-- 2. Pull down the container image to local.
+2. Pull down the container image to local.
 The link to this docker repo on Docker Hub is [here](https://hub.docker.com/r/shijbian/final_project).
 It will take around 5 min to pull the docker contaner from Docker Hub.

 ```sh
 docker pull shijbian/final_project
 ```

-- 3. If you want prrefer to retrieve the html report at your local diectory, you can create a folder in your local directory.
+3. If you want prrefer to retrieve the html report at your local diectory, you can create a folder in your local directory.
 In the example here, I created a folder called *docker_output* under *Desktop*.
 The docker container is called final_project that has been pulled from the docker hub.
 The html will be rretrived under  */INFO550_FinalProject/output/*, and it  will be mounted simultaneously at yourr local repo at ** ~/Desktop/docker_output*.

 ```sh